AGENDA

 Registration, Breakfast + Exhibit Hall Open

-Pick up your name badge at the registration desk and make your way into the ballroom for breakfast and to greet our exhibitors as we kick off the day.
+Pick up your name badge at the registration desk, then head into the ballroom for breakfast and to connect with our exhibitors as we kick off the day!

 • African Ballroom